 What draws my attention in this cartographical vision of the BRI is the chokepoints this global infrastructure development project seizes.
 In critical logistics studies, chokepoint refers to the significant location, such as a bridge, a narrow alley, or a seaport of a strait that could control the passage of the movement of military troops or the transportation of goods.
-If we compare the map of these BRI ports with the route of the oil transit chokepoints,1 or the map of global maritime chokepoints,2 we can see the strategic plan recurred from the imperial expansion of the maritime age to contemporary trade-military dispositions.
-This maritime trade route, or economic expansion, was also crucial for the subsequent military conquest of the Global South by the European colonial powers.
-The concept of logistics, closely linked with military management of the transportation of goods, weapons, manpower, and information, can help us analyze the strategic move on contemporary geo-economic and geopolitical stage (Heiduk and Sakaki 2019: 94-99, 106-111; Siddiqui 2019: 220-231; Blanchard 2018: 333-335, 340-342).
-The historical chokepoints such as the Strait of Gibraltar, the Cape of Good Hope, the Dardanelles, and the Bosporus Strait all become integrated in China's BRI, and a new map of global trade and global political power has been shaped through the disposition of these strategic chokepoints.
-The seizing of these chokepoints, either for energy purposes, maritime trade, or military power, shows the overlapping vision of the world order from the past to the present.
+If we compare the map of these BRI ports with the route of the oil transit chokepoints, or the map of global maritime chokepoints, we can see the strategic plan recurred from the imperial expansion of the maritime age to contemporary trade-military dispositifs.
+This maritime trade route, or economic expansion, is also crucial for the subsequent military conquest of the Global South by the European Colonial powers.
+The concept of logistics, closely linked with military management of the transportation of goods, weapons, man powers, and information, can help us analyze the strategic move on contemporary geo-economic and geopolitical stage (Heiduk and Sakaki 2019: 94-99, 106-111; Siddiqui 2019: 220-231; Blanchard 2018: 333-335, 340-